psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 Here, we are making use of enumeration to index observers.
 This approach is not
 ideal: an insertion or removal of an observer from the tuple definition may cause a nasty bug if we are not careful enough to adjust the enumeration accordingly.
-The tag-based heterogeneous containers are more immune to this issue due to the fact that the tag is mentioned explicitly as part of container element type.
+The tag‐based heterogeneous containers are more immune to this issue due to the fact that the tag is mentioned explicitly as part of container element type.